i5hi/satoshipay/README.md

 # satoshipay

-The goal of `satoshipay` is to provide a plug and play bitcoin infrastructure management platform for individuals/merchants to manage bitcoin accounts for their physical or online businesses.
+The goal of `satoshipay` is to provide a plug and play orchestration of custom bitcoin infrastructure for individuals/merchants to manage bitcoin accounts for their physical or online businesses.

+It provides a suite of open source software with accompanying deployment, configuration and monitoring applications and scripts.

 ## goals